MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/generate-dpm-reports.md

 ---
-description: This article describes how to create DPM reports using SQL Server Reporting Services. ms.topic: how-to ms.service: system-center
+description: This article describes how to create Data Protection Manager reports using SQL Server Reporting Services. ms.topic: how-to ms.service: system-center
 keywords:
-ms.date: 11/01/2024
+ms.date: 01/28/2026
-title: Generate DPM reports
+title: Generate Data Protection Manager reports ms.subservice: data-protection-manager ms.assetid: f9a97135-1c5b-45a9-b307-bb957fde21d8
-ms.subservice: data-protection-manager
-ms.assetid: f9a97135-1c5b-45a9-b307-bb957fde21d8
 author: Jeronika-MS
 ms.author: v-gajeronika
+ms.reviewer: v-gajeronika
 ms.custom: UpdateFrequency2, engagement-fy23, engagement-fy24
 ---

 # Generate DPM reports

 System Center Data Protection Manager (DPM) uses SQL Server Reporting Services to create reports.
-In the **Reporting** task area, you can generate and view reports, schedule automation report generation, managing settings, and subscribe to reports.
+In the **Reporting** task area, you can generate and view reports, schedule automation report generation, manage settings, and subscribe to reports.
 Alternatively, you can generate DPM reports from Operations Manager if you're using it to monitor DPM.

 ## DPM reports

 DPM provides many different reports:

 - **Status report**: Provides the status of all recovery points for a specified time period.
 It lists recovery jobs, and shows the total number of successes and failures for recovery points and recovery point creation.
-You can use this report to track and verify recovery point metrics.
+Use this report to track and verify recovery point metrics.

 - **Protection report**: Provides commonly used metrics for backup success rolled up over long periods of time.
 Use this report to track how backups are doing and what's been backed up successfully.